mattma/docs/tools/webstorm.md

 extract the current parameter into its different location

-Holding down CTRL when hovering over variables or methods will give you their full names or locations of declaration, while CTRL+Clicking on a variable or method, or pressing CTRL+B when on a method’s call or on a variable will take you directly to where it’s defined:
+Holding down CTRL when hovering over variables or methods will give you their full names or locations of declaration, cmd + click  on a variable or method, or pressing cmd + b   when on a method’s call or on a variable will take you directly to where it’s defined